k-ahn2/wps2/README.md

 > [!TIP]
 > BPQ and Xrouter support publising an application directly onto the AX:25 network with a callsign and alias.
 If configured, steps 1 and 2 can be merged.
 A connecting application can invoke WPS directly upon connecting

-WPS is a reactive service - activity is only triggered upon receipt of an instruction from a connect application.
-It is also connection aware - if it recieves a message from M0AHN to G5ALF and G5ALF is connected, WPS will send the message to G5ALF in real-time
+WPS is a reactive service - activity is only triggered upon receipt of an instruction from a connected user.
+It is also connection aware - if it recieves a message from M0AHN addressed to G5ALF and G5ALF is connected, WPS will send the message to G5ALF in real-time

-The sequence for a new message is:
+As an example, the sequence for a new message is:
 1. WPS receives a type `m` JSON object from a connected application, meaning a new message
 2. WPS writes the message to the database
 3. WPS returns a delivery receipt to the sender.